Cesarean Procedure: Risks & Complications for Mother & Baby

-Risks and Complications for the Baby:
+Risks and Complications for the Baby

 - Premature birth: If gestational age was not calculated correctly, a baby delivered by cesarean could be delivered too early and have low birth weight6.

 - Breathing problems: When delivered by cesarean, a baby is more likely to have breathing and respiratory problems.
-Some studies show the existence of greater need for assistance with breathing and immediate care after a cesarean than with a vaginal delivery7.
+Some studies show the existence of a greater need for assistance with breathing and immediate care after a cesarean than with a vaginal delivery7.

 - Low APGAR scores: Low APGAR scores can be the result of anesthesia, fetal distress before the delivery or lack of stimulation during delivery (Vaginal birth provides natural stimulation to the baby while in the birth canal).
 Babies born by cesarean are 50% more likely to have lower APGAR scores than those born vaginally8.

 - Fetal injury: Very rarely, the baby may be nicked or cut during the incision (on average, 1 or 2 babies per 100 will be cut during the surgery9).

 If your health care provider has suggested a cesarean and you are in a non-emergency situation, take time to thoroughly discuss your options regarding the procedure.